nearform/polaris/README.md

 ##### Storybook Native (iOS, Android)

-On Native it runs Storybook Native Explorer Interface with npm command:
+On Native it runs the Storybook Native Explorer Interface:

 for `ios` run: